 It should be noted that the analysis above is the first-order approximation that holds for ideal soft-magnetic materials, which are assumed to have no hysteresis, even when the particles are of anisotropic shape, to suppress the highly nonlinear and complex nature of magnetic hysteresis.
-As discussed in section 2.2.3, single-domain soft-magnetic particles of anisotropic shape with high aspect ratios (e.g., nanorods or nanowires) can exhibit hysteresis, which is more pronounced in particles with higher aspect ratios.
-79-82 These single-domain soft-magnetic particles with high aspect ratios can be reasonably considered to have hard-magnetic characteristics, in the context of magnetic actuation, as permanently magnetized particles.
-When compared with typical hard-magnetic particles, however, they can be more easily demagnetized or remagnetized by lower fields, because their coercivity is not as high as that of typical hardmagnetic materials.
+As discussed in Section 2.2.3, single-domain soft-magnetic particles of anisotropic shape with high aspect ratios (e.g., nanorods or nanowires) can exhibit hysteresis, which is more pronounced in particles with higher aspect ratios.78-81 These single-domain soft-magnetic particles with high aspect ratios can be reasonably considered to have hard-magnetic characteristics, in the context of magnetic actuation, as permanently magnetized particles.
+When compared with typical hard-magnetic particles, however, they can be more easily demagnetized or remagnetized by lower fields, because their coercivity is not as high as that of typical hard-magnetic materials.
 For these reasons, the use of anisotropic soft-magnetic particles as distributed actuation sources has been limited mostly to small, thin features that require relatively weak magnetic torques for actuation.
-The fact that the coercivity of soft-magnetic nanorods varies with their aspect ratios has recently been employed as a strategy for selective magnetic programming in microfabricated shape-morphing structures with patterned nanomagnet arrays81 (see Figure 21a).
+The fact that the coercivity of soft-magnetic nanorods varies with their aspect ratios has recently been employed as a strategy for selective magnetic programming in microfabricated shape-morphing structures with patterned nanomagnet arrays80 (see Figure 21a).

-3.2.2.4.
-Chained Isotropic Soft-Magnetic Particles.
+3.2.2.4 Chained Isotropic Soft-Magnetic Particles

 As discussed earlier, no magnetic torque is generated by a single isotropic (i.e., spherical) soft-magnetic particle because the induced magnetization \mathbf{M} (or the magnetic moment \mathbf{m}) is always aligned with the applied field \mathbf{H}{a} .
 Isotropic soft-magnetic particles can produce magnetic torques when they are connected and aligned to form chains to create magnetic anisotropy (Figure 4c,d).
-One of the magnetic torque acting on the chained soft-magnetic particles, we consider a long chain of spherical particles (each of which has a diameter of d) under a uniform magnetic field \mathbf{H}{a} that is applied obliquely to the chain with an angle of θ (Figure 11a).
-The dipole-dipole interaction
+65-67,108,109 To model the magnetic torque acting on the chained soft-magnetic particles, we consider a long chain of spherical particles (each of which has a diameter of d) under a uniform magnetic field \mathbf{H}{a} that is applied obliquely to the chain with an angle of θ (Figure 11a).
+The dipole-dipole interaction between the neighboring particles causes the induced magnetization in each particle to form an angle φ relative to the chain (Figure 11a), which can be determined such that it minimizes the magnetic energy, as was the case with spheroidal soft-magnetic particles.

 Figure 11.
-Modeling of the magnetic torque produced by chained softmagnetic particles. (a) Isotropic (spherical) soft-magnetic particles connected to form a chain.
+Modeling of the magnetic torque produced by chained soft-magnetic particles. (a) Isotropic (spherical) soft-magnetic particles connected to form a chain.
 The chain of identical isotropic particles as a whole can be considered a rod-like anisotropic particle that produces induced magnetization (at an angle φ relative to the chain) under an applied uniform field (at an angle θ relative to the chain) to generate the magnetic torque. (b) Magnetostatic interaction between two magnetic dipoles under the influence of their dipolar fields on each other. (c) Modeling the magnetostatic dipolar interaction of a particle in the chain with its neighboring particles on both sides at distances of d, 2d, ..., nd under the assumption of a sufficiently long chain.